snok/self-limiters/README.md

 A library for regulating traffic with respect to **concurrency** or **time**.

-It implements a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) to be used when you need to limit the number of concurrent requests to an API (or other resources).
-For example if you can only send 5 concurrent requests.
+It implements a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) to be used when you need to limit the number of *concurrent* requests to an API (or other resources).
+For example if you can at most send 5 requests at the same time.

 It also implements the [token bucket algorithm](https://en.wikipedia.org/wiki/Token_bucket) which can be used to limit the number of requests made in a given time interval.
-For example if you're restricted to 10 requests per second.
+For example if you're restricted to sending, at most, 10 requests per second.

 Both limiters are async, FIFO, and distributed using Redis.
-You should probably only use this if you need distributed queues.
+This means the limiters can be used across several distributed processes.
+If that isn't your use-case, you should probably look for another library which does this in memory.

-This was written with rate-limiting in mind, but the semaphore and token bucket implementations can be used for anything.
+The package was written with rate-limiting in mind, but the semaphore and token bucket implementations can be used for anything.

 # Installation